kimsb2429/prosody/README.md

 - The silver copy can be used to do ad-hoc analysis on the full prosodic string.
 - The gold copy contains percentages of iambs, dactyls, anapests, trochees, and spondees, normalized by the length of the text.
 - The example Jupyter notebook contains multidimensional scaling of a few texts based on their prosodic profiles.
+- The stress dictionary (stressDict.parquet) is expanded each time a text is uploaded.
+The words that are not found in the stress dictionary are piped to Pincelate, then added to the dictionary, so that they're readily available in the future.